-The historic Maids Head has sadly had to close it's doors
+The historic Maids Head is making plans to reopen it's doors

 Cecil Gowing Infant School – Marie Curie Daffodil Bulb Planting

 Daffodil Bulb Planting.